Overview

 • unlicensed school board-operated extended day programs

-• demonstrating that you are financially viable
+• showing that you are financially viable

 • following the rules set out in the Child Care and Early Years Act, 2014 and its regulations